VCauthon/Summary-Docker/src/docs/6-swarm.md

 1. `error launch failed: multipass socket access denied`:
     - This error means that the socket used to allow your kernel to speak with multipass is protected.
 To give access to it you have to execute the following command `sudo chmod 666 /var/snap/multipass/common/multipass_socket`.
 2. `launch failed: KVM support is not enabled on this machine.`
-    - The problem it will be that your BIOS doesn't have enabled virtualization.
+    - The problem is that your BIOS doesn't have enabled virtualization.
-    - This means that you will have to enter it to enable it
+    - This means that you will have to enter the BIOS to enable it

-You can check if the virtual machines have been created is done with the following command:
+You can check if the virtual machines have been created with the following command:
 ```bash
 multipass ls
 Name                    State             IPv4             Image